HarcourtsAcademy/grav-ha-user/pages/02.courses/04.auction/05.auction-programme/auction-program.md

 - How to handle offers prior to auction and hold buyer interest up until the auction day
 - How to establish a strong working relationship and communicate effectively with sellers

-### Programme Structure
+### Program Structure
-The Auction for Sales Programme is a full day often run in conjunction with our Auctioneering Programme out of Academy training rooms.
+The Auction for Sales Program is a full day often run in conjunction with our Auctioneering Program out of Academy training rooms.

-## Auctioneering Programme (Day 2)
+## Auctioneering Program (Day 2)

 ### Target Groups
 - Those wishing to become an auctioneer